 Third Party, Fire & Theft

 Adds fire and theft protection.
-Provides some coverage but leaves you exposed to accident damage costs that can exceed $100,000 for a Rolls-Royce.
+Leaves you exposed to accident damage costs that can exceed $100,000 for a Rolls-Royce.

 • Third-party property damage